-We have selected five outstanding paintings as prizes in our Summer Exhibition draw, each an excellent example of the artist's style.
+We have selected five outstanding paintings as prizes in our draw, each an excellent example of the artist's style.
 And for every reader who enters our prize draw there will be a free original exhibition poster.
-We have also arranged for readers to obtain two tickets to the Summer Exhibition for the price of one.

 To be in with a chance of winning one of the five prize paintings, you will have to collect 10 differently numbered tokens which we will publish in the Independent and Independent On Sunday.
-Today we publish Tokens 1 and 2, an entry form will be printed at the end of the promotion.
-All five paintings are pictured here, with biographical notes and comments from Iain Gale.
+Today we publish Token 6; an entry form will be printed on Monday 19 June.

 Both original exhibition posters feature works by Royal Academicians - The Matisse Jug is by Mary Fedden and Beyond The Eye, I is by Victor Pasmore.
 All those who enter the prize draw by collecting 10 differently numbered tokens and sending them in along with the entry form will receive one of the posters of their choice just for the cost of 36p return postage.